polishx3/Craftbot-Prusaslicer/README.md

 0.04

   - fixed pressure advance ie disabled due to not supported

+  - gcode should start with ";V0.04 Start code PrusaSlicer"

 0.05

   - adjusted X bed size to 400mm max

+  - gcode should start with ";V0.05 Start code PrusaSlicer"